I wrote about having your own website quite a while back. At the time, blogs were popular and social media sites hasn’t reached the peak yet.

-Any how the circumstances is not that important.
-What is important is for me to be able to update links to point to the new location.
+What is important is for me to be able to update all my links to point to the new location.

 What does this have to do with having my own domain?

-I have many YouTube videos and post scattered all over the internet with links that point to my courses.
-It would be too time consuming and likely impossible to look for and edit the links one by one.
+I have a lot of links different YouTube videos, Twitter updates, LinkedIn and post scattered all over the internet that point to my courses.
+Not only would it be too time consuming to change them and it is likely impossible to find edit the links one by one.

 So instead of the actual links to the course, I have links that looks like //jameswoo.net/course-1/ instead of the actual link to the course, and I can edit the destination of my links on my own website.